 Year group curriculum grids and key learning

-St. John’s mathematics curriculum uses Lancashire’s Learning Excellence Mathematics plans, White Rose and National Centre for Excellence on the Teaching of Mathematics in line with the requirements of the National Curriculum and the Early years Foundation stage (EYFS) framework.
+St. John’s mathematics curriculum uses White Rose and National Centre for Excellence on the Teaching of Mathematics in line with the requirements of the National Curriculum and the Early years Foundation stage (EYFS) framework.
+We also make use of resources produced by Lancashire mathematics consultants to support our curriculum.

 The topics which children study are outlined below.
 The Key Learning for each year group is also included.
 Whilst all the assessment objectives are important, the underlined statements are considered crucial for children's knowledge and understanding.